-Sofia’s House- This family-run hotel is a favorite for its clean, modern rooms and signature customer service.
-The hostel also serves really good breakfast, too.
-There’s also a pool for you to take a dip on a hot day.
+Sofia’s House: This family-run hotel is a favorite for its clean, modern rooms and signature customer service.
+The hostel also serves really good breakfast, and there’s also a pool for you to take a dip on a hot day.
 You can also head out to the beach, which is 5 minutes away.
 Heraklion and the main airport are just under 15 minutes away by car.

-Private House Heraklion – If you like to stay close to the airport, this apartment is a great option for you.
-The apartment is located on the main road, which is lined up with bakeries, supermarkets, and taverns.
+Private House Heraklion: If you like to stay close to the airport, this apartment is a great option for you.
+The apartment is located on the main road, which is lined with bakeries, supermarkets, and taverns.
 Families appreciate the fact the apartment is spacious and comfortable and has a lot of toys to keep the kids occupied.

 Mid-Range Hotels in Heraklion

-Heraklion Countryside House– Past guests think this is one of the best value-for-money properties near Heraklio Town.
-This minimalism-styled, self-sufficient apartment comes with a patio and an outdoor area perfect for a barbecue party.
+Heraklion Countryside House: Past guests think this is one of the best value-for-money properties near Heraklio Town.
+This minimalist, self-sufficient apartment comes with a patio and an outdoor area perfect for a barbecue party.
 You may need to rent a car to reach this place, but it’s accessible to popular attractions and the airport.